jaggyluis/test-mesh-parser/README.md

 ## TODO

 - optimize triangulation and bounding checks for polygons - right now it's using a pretty primitive implementation

 - implement triangulation and bounding checks for non convex polygons

-- implement rendering for non convex polygons - right now it is treating all polygons as convex for rendering which produces incorrect visuals
+- implement rendering for non convex polygons :
+	- right now it is treating all polygons as convex for rendering which produces incorrect visuals

 - implement testing for :
-    - adjacencies
     - adjacency layers
-    - point inclusion

-- save data and load data buttons for renderer
+- implement more testing data for edge cases

+- loading previously computed mesh data

+- lots of optimizations can still be made to the general algorithms